 Throughout 2015 and 2016 we revamped the entire energy system, allowing it to extend to more buildings on the island.
-The ultimate goal is to get it to a level where it will generate and store enough power to sustain the entire island, and to then move to entirely renewable energy sources including eco-friendly fuel for fires and stoves.
+The ultimate goal is to get it to a level where it will generate and store enough power to sustain the entire island on renewable energy.

-Lambay also has its very own natural spring, the Trinity Well, which provides us with beautifully fresh volcanic spring water the year round for drinking, washing, cooking and bathing.
+Lambay also has its very own natural water source, the Trinity Well, which provides us with beautifully fresh volcanic spring water the year round for drinking, washing, cooking and bathing.
 This is now also used to create our very own Lambay Whiskey.

 Lambay Farm: Sustainable & Organic Practices

-The farm on Lambay has been running since before Cecil and Maude bought the island in 1904, but the only information we currently have on record is of that from the family.
-Daphne reminisces in I Remember, I Remember about her mother Maude churning the fresh milk into butter and making "island cheese" with Kathleen Cashman, who came from Killarney to work on Lambay as a dairymaid, housemaid and cook and whose striking portrait by Maude still hangs in the Castle hallway outside the kitchen.
+The farm on Lambay has been running since before Cecil and Maude Baring bought the island in 1904, but the only information we currently have on record comes from within the family.
+Daphne, their eldest daughter, reminisces in I Remember, I Remember about her mother Maude churning the fresh milk into butter and making "island cheese" with Kathleen Cashman, who came from Killarney to work on Lambay as a dairymaid, housemaid and cook and whose striking portrait by Maude still hangs in the Castle hallway outside the kitchen.

-At some point during Rupert's "reign", there was a conversion from dairy to beef cattle and the "Lambay black face" sheep were removed as the number of staff on the island dwindled throughout the late 20th Century.
-By the time of Rupert's death in 1994, Lambay's farming activity was greatly reduced.
-Two members of staff, however, set their eyes and hearts on the protection of Lambay and settled in for the duration.
+At some point during their son Rupert's "reign", there was a conversion from dairy to beef cattle and the "Lambay black face" sheep were removed as the number of staff on the island dwindled throughout the late 20th Century.
+By the time of Rupert's death in 1994, Lambay's farming activity was greatly reduced, although the next two decades saw a revival of the cattle herd.

-On the island we keep aside a small portion of the meats (yes, including fresh wallaby - as they have no natural predators on the island, we have to cull them annually) for the family and special guests, including members of our Island Club.
-This is often complemented perfectly with delicious natural produce foraged from the shoreline, the gardens and further afield.
+On the island we keep aside a small portion of the meats including fresh wallaby (as they have no natural predators on the island, we must cull them annually along with the deer to keep them healthy) for the family and special guests.
+This is often complimented perfectly with delicious natural produce foraged from the shoreline, the gardens and further afield.

 By its very nature as an island, Lambay has a unique eco-system and microclimate that remains independent of the mainland.
 Visitors and guests are quick to note the proliferation of bees and butterflies of all shapes and colours, who thrive thanks to a lack of pollution, disturbance and an abundance of flora and natural habitat.